DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(DEGREES_IN_CIRCLE / sides)
 ```

+In line `6` we have created another variable called `DEGREES_IN_CIRCLE` and assigned it `360`.
+We have capitalised the name because the value of `360` will never change, no matter what shape we wish to draw.
+We call variables whose values doesn't change **constants**.
+In Python's naming conventions, constants are capitalised.

-> **Variable naming conventions**
+> **Naming conventions**
 >
 > Python's naming conventions are different from the naming rules.
-If you break a naming rule, your program will cause a *syntax error*.
+If you break a naming rule, your program will cause a **syntax error**.
 If you break naming convention your program will still work.
+>
-In programming we use naming conventions to make your code easier to read and understand.
+> In programming we use naming conventions to make your code easier to read and understand.
 >
 > Variable naming conventions:
 >